christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayerDidReachEndOfContent: (NXPlayer ∗ )nxplayer

-Playback has completed successfully up to the end of content.
+Playback has been completed successfully up to the end of content.

 If playback was started with autoPlay:YES, the player will automatically be stopped when this event occurs.
 Otherwise, it is necessary to stop playback by calling